 What are the spiritual blessings we would get by being in God's family?
 Think of what blessings you would get by being in a good, physical family.
 You would get love, fellowship, support, forgiveness, and possibly an inheritance.
 The same is true for the spiritual family of God.
 "In Christ" you will have love, fellowship, support, and a spiritual inheritance.
 Jesus wants those in His family to have love.
 "By this shall all men know that ye are my disciples, if ye have love one to another."
-(John burdens, and so fulfil the law of Christ."
-(Galatians 6:2) Jesus wants those in His family to have an inheritance of eternal life in Heaven, like He has.
-"The Spirit itself beareth witness with our spirit, that we are the children of God: And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together."
-(Romans 8:16-17)

-13:35) Jesus wants those in His family to have fellowship and forgiveness.
+(John 13:35) Jesus wants those in His family to have fellowship and forgiveness.
 "But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin."
-(1 John 1:7) Jesus wants those in His family to have support.
-"Bear ye one another's
+(1 John 1:7)